ltonetwork/documentation-old/lto_environment/lto_protocol/waves-ng_solution.md

 **Note. **Find How NG Protocol works [**here.**](../platform-features/ng-protocol.md)

-# 1.1 NG Solution With Technical Details
+# 1.1 Waves-NG Solution With Technical Details

 LTO addresses this issue by allowing the miner to continuously farm a block during the time of mining.
 This continuously increasing block is called liquid block, which becomes immutable when next block referencing it is built and appended.
 A liquid block consists of a key block and chain of microblocks.
 The process of creating liquid block goes as follows: